-This page has information on some popular alternative therapies that some people claim can help control or cure nutritional problems, or even the cancer itself.
-You can go to sections on
+Information on some popular alternative therapies that some claim can help control or cure nutritional problems, or even the cancer itself.

 Like most people who work in cancer care, we know that people can find complementary therapies helpful.
 These are therapies that can be used alongside conventional medical treatment.
 Many people benefit from these by having a bit of 'me' time and improving their sense of wellbeing and ability to cope with their situation.